stsewd/tree-sitter-comment/README.md

 ## Why C?

-Tree-sitter is a [LR parser](https://en.wikipedia.org/wiki/LR_parser) (context-free grammar), that mean is works great for context-free grammars that don't require backtracking, or have a state for whitespaces (indentation).
+Tree-sitter is a [LR parser](https://en.wikipedia.org/wiki/LR_parser) (context-free grammar), that means it works great for context-free grammars that don't require backtracking, or a state for whitespaces (like indentation).
-For this reason, parsing _languages_ that need to keep an state or falling back to a general token, it requires some manual parsing in C.
+For these reasons, parsing _languages_ that need to keep a state or falling back to a general token, it requires some manual parsing in C.